Skip to content

 Can investment managers be appointed?

 For both the OEIC and FIC investment managers can and typically are appointed to manage the assets of the structure.
-Such appointment will be recorded in an investment management agreement.
+The appointment will be recorded in an investment management agreement.

-Considerable due diligence and oversight of such investment managers by the ACD is required in respect of the OEIC (see below click here).
+Considerable due diligence and oversight of investment managers in respect of the OEIC is required by the ACD (see below).

 What is the tax treatment of the vehicle?